-• Rail capital projects, systems planning for a rail capital project, or project development for a rail capital project (e.g., NEPA and preliminary engineering);

-- Supported by the state, local governmental authority, or Tribal government that would administer the project; and - Sponsored by public entities or Tribal entities.
+- Rail capital projects, systems planning for a rail capital project, or project development for a rail capital project (e.g., NEPA and preliminary engineering); - Supported by the state, local governmental authority, or Tribal government that would administer the project; and - Sponsored by public entities or Tribal entities.

 The Subcommittee will not fund activities that are administrative in nature even if they are eligible expenses under the statutory citation.
 These include but are not limited to general operating expenses, rail-related research, and workforce activities.
+Please note that while planning projects are eligible, projects that are solely planning in nature will be highly scrutinized.